Women in International Security and Cyberspace Fellowship

 The Women in International Security and Cyberspace (WIC) Fellowship, also known as Women in Cyber Fellowship, aims to address the need for a greater proportion of representation from women at the United Nations negotiations concerning cyberspace.
 The fellowship is jointly organized and sponsored by the Governments of Australia, Canada, Germany, the Netherlands, New Zealand, the United Kingdom, and the United States.

-The WiC Fellowship has become a transformative force in advancing gender inclusivisty in global cyber diplomacy as it aims to ensure equal and effective representation of women diplomats from all regions in United Nations cyber negotiations.
+The WiC Fellowship has become a transformative force in advancing gender inclusivity in global cyber diplomacy as it aims to ensure equal and effective representation of women diplomats from all regions in United Nations cyber negotiations.
 The program seeks to develop cyber governance capacities, providing access to workshops and training as well as direct support to Fellows for their participation in UN First and Third Committee processes.

 Added value of the Project